 - S 3792 – Requires parity in the coverage of mental health and substance use disorder services provided to enrollees in private insurance plans, whether such services are provided in-person or through telehealth.

 - HR 6792/S 3998 – Simplifies payments for telehealth services furnished by federally qualified health centers or rural health clinics under the Medicare program, and for other purposes.

-- HR 7233 – Directs the Secretary of Health and Human Services and the Controller General of the United States to conduct studies and prepare a report to Congress on actions taken to expand access to telehealth services under the Medicare, Medicaid, and Children’s Health Insurance programs during the COVID-19 emergency.
+- HR 7233 – Directs the Secretary of Health and Human Services and the Comptroller General of the United States to conduct studies and prepare a report to Congress on actions taken to expand access to telehealth services under the Medicare, Medicaid, and Children’s Health Insurance programs during the COVID-19 emergency.

 - HR 3741: Requires ERISA plans to cover telehealth services at parity for the duration of the PHE.

 It cannot be denied that the world has seen a dramatic impact of increased telemedicine because of the Pandemic.
 Whether or not we can channel that impact to positively change the outlook of healthcare is still a question.
 Telehealth is a world in its own right and if the pandemic has taught us anything, we know for sure that everything is connected.

 Everything is Connected

 It is known that people who live in densely populated cities are exposed to air pollution and have a negative impact on their health in the longer run.
 Covid-19 also alleviated environmental stressors.
 We know that a healthy environment makes for healthier people.
 This also illustrated an important aspect of healthcare which is not acknowledged: it does not exist in a bubble.
 Just as healthcare represents an essential set of services that exist as part of a larger ecosystem, telehealth also represents one type of service that is part of a connectivity ecosystem known as Smart Cities.